-Novartis sales of Zelnorn in 2006 were $561 million, paying off with ease the $325 million Novartis spend on marking Zelnorm to doctors and patients of the last three years.The Zelnorm Recall
+Novartis sales of Zelnorm in 2006 were $561 million, paying off with ease the $325 million Novartis spend on marking Zelnorm to doctors and patients of the last three years.The Zelnorm Recall

-In March, 2007, the FDA recommended that Zelnorm be removed from the market after reviewing the data from 29 different clinical trials involving Zelnorm that found that users of Zelnorm experience heart attacks, strokes and angina at a rate 7 to 8 times greater than those who took a placebo.
-Accordingly, the FDA determined that the risk of heart attack or other serious cardic injury required Zelnorm's removal from the market.
+In March 2007, the FDA recommended removal of Zelnorm from the market after reviewing the data from 29 different clinical trials involving Zelnorm that found that users of Zelnorm experience heart attacks, strokes, and angina at a rate 7 to 8 times greater than those who took a placebo.
+Accordingly, the FDA determined that the risk of heart attack or other serious cardiac injury required Zelnorm's removal from the market.
 Zelnorm remains on the market today for use in extreme IBS cases.

 Taking Zelnorm off the market was the right idea.
 The drug's risks are unacceptable.
-But these comments underscore that the decision to take a drug off the market is complicted.
-Many people were being treated for IBS with Zelnorm were willing to take the risk of death - think about that - because the Zelnorm worked for them when other druges didn't..
+But these comments underscore that the decision to take a drug off the market is complicated.
+Mancomplicatedere being treated for IBS with Zelnorm were willing to take the risk of death - think about that - because the Zelnorm worked for them when other drugs didn't.

 Lawsuits against Novartis claimed that the drug company should have communicated to doctors, healthcare providers and consumers the true cardiovascular (“CV”) risks associated with Zelnorm when Novartis knew or should have known of the risks.
 The lawsuits contended that Novartis knew, or should have known as early as the end of 2002, that taking Zelnorm came with an excess risk of cardiac injury but it failed it its duty to timely and adequately warn physicians and healthcare providers of this risk.